-Narratives are not inherently objective or impartial ways of representing events, even though they might be objectifying devices (ways of claiming or constructing an air of factuality).
-This is immediately clear with regard to narratives which are works of fiction (fairy tales, detective stories, etc.).
+Narratives are not at all objective or impartial ways of representing events, even though they might be objectifying devices (ways of claiming or constructing an air of factuality).
+This is immediately clear with regard to narratives which are works of fiction (fairly tales, detective stories, etc.).
 But even 'factual' narratives are intimately tied to the narrator's point of view, and the events recounted in a narrative are his/her (re)constructions rather than some kind of objective mirror-image of reality.
 The first instance of the narrator's subjectivity is present in what s/he chooses to narrate, what s/he finds 'tellable' or 'reportable'.
-Furthermore, as Goffman explains, the meaning of the narrative is jointly constructed by the actions of both speaker and listener and how they selectively filter the account:
+Furthermore, as Goffman explains, the meaning of the narrative is jointly constructed by the selectively filtering actions of both speaker and listener: